jusito/docker-ftb-alpine/README.md

 **By using this container you agree to the** [Minecraft Eula](https://help.mojang.com/customer/en/portal/articles/1590522-minecraft-commercial-use)

 ## Getting Started
 1. Which server you want?
 Which version you want?
-Choose you _Tag_ below
+Choose you _Tag_ below like `FTBPresentsSkyfactory3-3.0.15-1.10.2`
-2. Which Port? -p 25566:25565 means 25566 from internet, 25565 from inside of container
+2. Which Port? `-p 25566:25565` means 25566 from internet, 25565 from inside of container
 3. Do you want reddit jvm args?
 Yes go next, no see _Environment Variables_
 4. Should I enter an operator level 4?
 He would be also whitelisted.
 No go next, yes use `-e ADMIN_NAME="YourNameHere"`
 5. Do you want your own server.properties?
-No go next, yes see use Environmental Variables _server.properties_ or see _Additional Informations_
+No go next, yes see _Environmental Variables_, _server.properties_ or see _Additional Informations_

 ### Example Skyfactor: